spencermountain/dumpster-dive/README.markdown

 db.wikipedia.findOne({title:"Toronto"}).categories
 ````

+#Same for the English wikipedia
-the english wikipedia will work under the same process.
+the english wikipedia will work under the same process, but
-The download will take an afternoon, the unzipping a few minutes, and the loading/parsing a couple hours.
+the download will take an afternoon, the unzipping a few minutes, and the loading/parsing a couple hours.
+The en wikipedia dump is 4gb compressed and 40gb uncompressed.